jonnymind/SIRPAS/Base_System/Combat/Basic_Combat.md

 * Switch Weapon
 * Use an item

-A character can use only a single combat skill during a turn, but some skill provides multiple _actions_, which means it can be used multiple times per turn.
+A character can use only a single combat skill during a turn, but some combat skills provide multiple _actions_, which means they can be used multiple times per turn to defend or attack.
-Any character must decide if it wants to use its skill actions for attack, defence or both.

-When its turn in ranking come, provided a character has still some actions to use with the chosen skill, they can perform an attack.

-It is always possible to use one of the _generic defences_ from [Generic Combat Skills](#Generic_Manoeuvres) to resist an attack, no matter how many actions have been performed with other skills.
+A character can use the combat skill for defending against an attack also if it not its turn; however, when its turn comes, it will be able to attack only if it has some actions left unused.

+A character might also decide not perform any action when its turn comes; if it does so, it can prehempt any other action performed later on by characters down the initiative ranking, or eventually use a defence to respond to a later attack.

 ### Instinctive Defence